Euphorbia poissonii Pax

 These succulents can be grown from seed, but they can be difficult to germinate (or even find).
 They are usually propagated by cuttings.
 This can be tricky because of the exuding sap.
 Rooting hormone is recommended with Euphorbias.
 They tend to grow problem-free, but there are a few pests and diseases to be alert for.

 Warning: When a plant gets damaged, it exudes a thick white milky sap known as latex.
 This latex is poisonous, contains some of the most potent irritants known.
-The latex is particularly dangerous for the eyes, skin and mucous membranes.
+The latex is particularly dangerous for the eyes, skin, and mucous membranes.
 So pay extreme attention not to get any in your eyes or mouth.